eaardal/cognitio/README.md

 It also supports multiple sources of cheatsheets, making it easy for your team members or other people to make their snippets available, for example in GitHub, and importing those into your library.

-:warning: Status: Alpha, with known bugs.
+:warning: Status: Alpha, see known bugs.

 ### Known bugs

-- The `Edit Cognitio Config` button doesn't work when the app is built using `npm run tauri build` but works fine during development with `npm run tauri dev`.
-The app crashes when used.
-- The edit button in the upper right hand corner doesn't work, same situation as above.
 - Detecting file changes and automatically reloading cheatsheets seems flaky when the app is built for distribution but works fine during development.
 - No view/inapropriate view when there are no entries in the `cheatsheets` list (in `cognitio.yaml`).
 - Some cards are very wide if lines are very long, responsiveness needs adjustments.